 Public business entities that meet the definition of a Securities and Exchange Commission (SEC) filer, excluding entities eligible to be smaller reporting companies as defined by the SEC, for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 All other entities for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
 Early application continues to be allowed.
-The Company is currently evaluating the effect that implementation of this ASU will have on its financial statements.
+The Company adopted ASU 2016-02 effective from April 1, 2023.
+The adoption of ASU 2016-02 standard did not have a material impact on the Company's financial statements.

-19) Leasing Arrangements
+18) Leasing Arrangements